PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The traveller with the spotless shirt heard this, and flashed an awkward glance towards Kim.
 It was as if her brothers words were slightly shocking.
 But the traveller looked away, averting an accidental connection with Tom, who was looking in his direction.

-Let us switch to the perspective of the traveller in the bright spotless shirt, and see the world through his eyes.
+Let us switch to the perspective of the traveller in the bright spotless shirt, and see this from his point of view.

 As he approached the two he thought: “How odd; a pair of young urchins in rags.
 One of which has impeccably tailored boots.
 How is that possible?”.
 Also, he thought: “They are in the middle of the path I am walking on.”